Italian War of 1536–1538: Events

-Effects
+Truce of Nice

 The Truce of Nice, signed on June 18, 1538, ended the war, leaving Turin in French hands but affecting no significant change in the map of Italy.
+Francis was forced to abandon his aspirations to seize Milan, while Charles had to abandon his to give Piedmont back to the House of Savoy.
+Andrea Doria, a statesman respected by the Pope, influenced greatly this outcome by advising Paul not to disturb Imperial possessions in Italy.
 The Truce of Nice was notable because Charles and Francis refused to sit in the same room together because of their intense mutual hatred.
+Paul III was forced to carry out negotiations by going from room to room, trying to reach an agreement between the two leaders.

+Aftermath

-Pope Paul III was forced to carry out negotiations by going from room to room, trying to reach an agreement between the two leaders.
-Tension from this war led to Charles V participating in Paul III's Holy League against the Ottomans, which disbanded after being routed by intense infighting at the Battle of Preveza on September 28, 1538.
+After the war, Charles V participated in Paul III's Holy League against the Ottomans.
+However, it disbanded after being routed by intense infighting at the Battle of Preveza on September 28, 1538.

 Overall, by retaining Milan, Spain gained significant control over Italy.
 This war had meant that the independence of several Italian states had ended and that most of the Italian Peninsula would be ruled (or influenced) by foreign monarchs.
 The political fragmentation of Italy, and the lack of an unified response to pressures from both France and Spain, made it highly susceptible to European politics and foreign invasions.
 This settlement would not last long, as renewed war broke out in 1542.
 Moreover, different parts of the peninsula experienced severe degrees of devastation on the territory, cities, and infrastructure.
 On occasion, armies plundered cities and slaughtered across the countryside.

 This war entrenched hostilities between the French and Spanish, as they would continue to vie for control over territory and influence in Europe.
 For example, even after the death of Francis I in 1547, Henry II, Francis’ successor, continued aggression against the Habsburg forces.
 The war weakened both countries financially, while it strengthened the alliance between the Ottomans and the French, for it took the both of them working together to make Charles V desire peace, in order to avoid a two-front war.